Describe A Situation When You Helped Someone: IELTS Speaking Cue Card

 What motivated you to help Anjali specifically?

-How did your friends react to your fundraising initiative?
+How did your friends and colleagues react to your fundraising efforts?

 What lessons did you learn from this experience?